code-kern-ai/refinery-python-sdk/README.md

 df = client.get_record_export()
 ```

 Alternatively, you can also just run `kern pull` in your CLI given that you have provided the `secrets.json` file.
+This will download the current data and stores it in a `.json`-file with your project name as its file name.

 The `df` contains data of the following scheme:
 - all your record attributes are stored as columns, e.g. `headline` or `running_id` if you uploaded records like `{"headline": "some text", "running_id": 1234}`